-Intel's historic gaming performance lead is still intact, if only just, and the 10900K, with its 5.3GHz all-core overclocking chops, is still the king when it comes to pure frame rates.
+It's second on our best CPUs for gaming list only because it's a little ridiculous, and can get pretty pricey as a result, so it's the perfect recommendation for an intense build like this.
 You'll need a decent motherboard, some serious cooling, and a powerful PSU to get the most from it, but that's what this build is all about.

-If you prefer, options then check out our list of the best gaming motherboards in 2020.
+If you want more options, then check out our list of the best gaming motherboards.

-If you want two graphics cards, at least for Nvidia Ampere, the RTX 3090 is your only option.
-It's the only RTX 30-series card fitted with the required connection for an NVLink bridge, but even with that installed, you'll still have to worry about whether the games you play support SLI.
-Hint: most kind of don't, and support is only dwindling further as time marches on.
+The only reason you might want to track down an RTX 3090 still is if you want to pair up your graphics cards.
+At least for Nvidia Ampere, the RTX 3090 and its even more pricier sibling, the RTX 3090 Ti, are your only options for dual-GPU action.
+Even with that installed, you'll still have to worry about whether the games you play will use both GPUs.
+Hint: most don't, and support is only dwindling further as time marches on.

 Here are the best graphics cards you can buy right now.

 Need other options?
-Here's the best RAM for gaming in 2021.
+Here's the best RAM for gaming.

 We've been pretty scathing about QLC SSDs in the past, even recently with Samsung's 870 QVO, but it seems that if you match the cheapest, slowest form of SSD memory with a high capacity and an M.2 interface, some magic happens.
 The Sabrent Rocket Q 4TB drive packs a huge amount of storage into an SSD the size of a stick of gum and still maintains performance on par with MLC drives.